updated

 Setting up a place like this is a lot of work for just the three of us, so we're looking for help.

-A lover of wildlife would be very happy here.
+Lovers of wildlife are always very happy here.
 The entire valley below the cottage has been abandoned for decades.
 Absolutely nobody ever goes there apart from us, and even we have only had time to explore a tenth part.
 As a result, it is home to many species of woodland bird and also to all sorts of mammals and reptiles and amphibians.
 In effect, it's a hundred-hectare wildlife reserve.

 Buzzards, eagles, and ravens sail over us as we work.
-Lizards scamper along the walls; snakes slip away through the grass.
-Newts, frogs and toads have set up home in our pond.
+Goshawks and mongooses hunt our chickens (making it impossible for us to allow them to free range.).
+Lizards scamper along the walls.
+Snakes and slow worms slip away through the grass.
+Newts, frogs and toads have set up home in our pond and in our potato patch.
 Salamanders emerge from the gutters at night when it rains.
-Foxes, mongooses, deer, and javali (wild boar) visit our land far more often than we would wish; and there are also genets and pine martens on the lower terraces, and we once saw a badger.
+Our wildlife cameras often see a badger, but we've yet to find his sett.
+Foxes, roe deer, and javali (wild boar) visit our land far more often than we would wish; and there are also genets and pine martens around the place at night.
 There used to be wolves here, seventy years ago when the land was in use.
 Maybe there still are...

 ABOUT US :